 Figure 16 Plasmasphere (source: Alchetron) 11.2.3 Depth of Solar Energy Penetration The depth that solar energy penetrates into the atmosphere varies with wavelength (Figure 17).
-The level of penetration is the altitude at which radiation of a particular wavelength disappears, having been completely absorbed by molecules and atoms further up in the atmosphere.
+The level of penetration is the altitude at which radiation of a particular wavelength disappears, having been completely absorbed by atoms and molecules further up in the atmosphere.
 For example, relatively long wavelength visible sunlight penetrates down to Earth's surface, but shorter wavelength medium UV (ultra-violate) radiation only penetrates to the stratosphere.
 It never makes it to Earth's surface.
-Consequently, Earth's atmosphere protects us from medium UV radiation, but not from near UV which does make it to ground level causing skin cancer and other biological problems.
+Consequently, Earth's atmosphere protects us from medium UV and shorter wavelength radiation, but not from the longer wavelength near UV.
+Near UV does make it to ground level causing skin cancer and other biological problems.
 In studying the ionosphere, we are particularly interested in extreme ultra-violate (EUV) radiation.
-It is important to note that EUV radiation is not a single wavelength but instead a range of wavelengths from 10 to 200 nm just as HF radio frequencies represent a range of wavelengths from 10 to 80 meters.
+It is important to note that EUV radiation is not a single wavelength but instead a range or band of wavelengths from 10 to 200 nm, just as HF radio frequencies form a band of wavelengths from 10 to 80 meters.
 The interaction of 10 meter radio waves with the ionosphere is different than that of 80 meters.
 The same is true of EUV radiation.
 The interaction of short wavelength EUV with the atmosphere is different than that of longer wavelength EUV.

-Figure 17 Depth of solar radiation penetration (source: ResearchGate) In general, short wavelength solar radiation is absorbed by atomic species high up in the atmosphere where as longer wavelength radiation is absorbed by molecules in the lower ionosphere.
-Radiation with even longer wavelengths are absorbed in the lower atmosphere or in some cases makes it all the way to ground level.
-Atomic oxygen, nitrogen, hydrogen, and helium, all with maximum wavelength limits less than 92 nm, consume short wavelength radiation, that is radiation with wavelengths less than 92 nm.
-However, these species are incapable of absorbing longer wavelength radiation.
-Instead, long wavelength EUV radiation passes through the high regions of the atmosphere before finally being absorbed in the lower ionosphere, primarily by molecular nitric oxide (NO) and oxygen (O2) which have maximum wavelengths in the range of 0.1 - 17 nm.
+Figure 17 Depth of solar radiation penetration (source: ResearchGate)

+In general, short wavelength solar radiation is absorbed by monatomic oxygen, nitrogen, hydrogen, and helium atoms high up in the ionosphere whereas longer wavelength radiation is absorbed by molecules in the lower ionosphere.
+Radiation with even longer wavelengths are absorbed in the lower part of the atmosphere or in some cases makes it all the way to ground level.
+Atomic oxygen, nitrogen, hydrogen, and helium all have ionization maximum wavelength limits ( $\lambda{max}$ ) of less than 92 nm, as shown in Table 1 below.
+As discussed earlier, these atoms will only be ionized by EUV photons with wavelengths of less than 92 nm.
+However, they are incapable of being ionized by longer wavelength radiation.
+Instead, long wavelength EUV radiation passes through the high regions of the ionosphere before ionizing molecules in the lower ionosphere, primarily nitric oxide (NO) and oxygen (O2) which have maximum wavelength limits on the order of 102 - 134 nm.
+An exception to this trend is x-ray radiation with wavelengths in the range of 0.1 - 17 nm.
 This very short wavelength radiation should be completely absorbed high up in the atmosphere.
 However, the intensity of x-ray radiation during a solar flare is so great that it penetrates all the way down to an altitude of around 50 km before disappearing, heavily ionizing the D region in the process.

-Longer wavelength radiation, such as medium UV, penetrate further down in the atmosphere as described above.
-11.3 Regions of the Ionosphere There are no discrete or abrupt boundaries between the ionospheric regions shown in Figure 18.
+11.3 Regions of the Ionosphere

+There are no discrete or abrupt boundaries between the ionospheric regions shown in Figure 18.
 One region flows smoothly into the next.

+Species Ionization potential (ev) $\lambda{max}$ (nm)

+NO 9.25 134.0

+O 2 12.08 102.7

+H 2 O 12.60 98.5

+O 3 12.80 97.0

+Н 13.59 91.2

+0 13.61 91.1

+CO 2 13.79 89.9

+Ν 14.54 85.3

+$H_2$ 15.41 80.4

+$N_2$ 15.58 79.6

+А 15.75 78.7

+Ne 21.56 57.5

+He 24.58 50.4

+Table 1 Repeated - Ionization Potentials of Atmospheric Gases